Charlie-Buxton/TTT2_GMod_Role_Bigfoot/README.md

 A custom social-deduction game role for **TTT2**, built in Lua for [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/).

-Bigfoot as role on the Innocent team and begins the round disguised as an ordinary Innocent.
+Bigfoot is a role on the Innocent team and begins the round disguised as an ordinary Innocent.
 The first time they are killed, they return as a stronger but feral version of themselves: unable to speak, unable to use normal weapons, and only able to call out for help with a positional sound.

 [TTT2](https://github.com/TTT-2/TTT2) expands TTT with a framework for custom roles, equipment, settings, and win conditions.
 This repository adds one of those roles.